sftcd/openssl/esnistuff/lighttpd.md

 that seems to make sense as we're expecting servers to be small and not have many ESNI keys loaded.

+The server will re-load all ESNI keys found inside the configured directory once every refresh period using ``SSL_esni_server_enable`` which will reload the keys if the relevant files are new or were modified.
+Before doing that it flushes all the ESNI keys loaded more than a refresh period ago via ``SSL_esni_server_flush_keys()``.
+The upshot should be that the server reflects the set of keys on disk.

 ##  Test runs

 The script [``testlighttpd.sh``](./testlighttpd.sh) sets environment vars and